deadlydog/deadlydog.github.io/_posts/2020-09-28-Get-up-and-running-with-AutoHotkey.md

 To get up and running with AHK:

-1. [Download and install](https://www.autohotkey.com) the current version of Auto Hotkey.
+1. [Download and install](https://www.autohotkey.com) the current version of AutoHotkey.
 1. Create a new text file with the extension `.ahk`. e.g. MyHotkeys.ahk.
 1. Open the text file in an editor, such as Notepad, and add some AHK code to the file, such as: